MarkGJ1/rv32i-bachelor/README.md

 # rv32i-tap-bachelor
 A scan-testable RISC-V core implementation (instruction decoder and register file) using SystemVerilog

-Implementation takes directly from the [bit-spinner](https://www.bit-spinner.com/rv32i/rv32i-introduction) website.
-This project aims to improve upon the implementation with SystemVerilog syntax, address issues with the design and add scan testability.

 The TAP module implementation is guided through: L.-T. Wang, C.-W. Wu, and X. Wen, VLSI Test Principles and Architectures: Design for Testability.
 San Francisco, CA, USA: Morgan Kaufmann Publishers Inc., 2006, ISBN: 9780080474793.